 Parents, you are your own best advocate.
-While your sense of agency can be influenced or diminished by interactions with medical professionals, members of your network of support, or the world around you, you are ultimately responsible for your own self-advocacy.
+While your sense of agency can be influenced or diminished by interactions with medical professionals, members of your support network, or the world around you, you are ultimately responsible for your own self-advocacy.

-Parents, remember that you are important parts of your care team.
+Parents, remember that you are an important part of your care team.
 You bring valuable information, insight, and education to the table.
 Your experiences teach and shape your medical professionals and your network of support.
-Your story, your experience, and your emotions matter, because they shape how people understand loss, grief, resiliency, self-advocacy, and agency.
+Your story, your experience, and your emotions matter because they shape how people understand loss, grief, resiliency, self-advocacy, and agency.

-Parents, if you are navigating pregnancy continuation with a significant other, it is equally as important that you advocate for them as it is you do so for yourselves.
-As the parents, your two experiences are the most similar, and you share a deep, indescribable love for your child.
+Parents, if you are navigating pregnancy continuation with a significant other, it is equally as important that you advocate for them as well as for yourselves.
+As parents, your two experiences are the most similar, and you share a deep, indescribable love for your child.
 Support one another by advocating for each other’s needs, preferences, and decisions.
 Navigate each step of the process together.
 Engage, ask questions, be informed, and communicate together.
 You are a team.

 Parents, you can bolster your own sense of agency by connecting with other parents who have navigated a similar path.
 Agency cannot grow in isolation, and the support and connection that comes from hearing, “I understand” and “me too” can be very powerful in the middle of the unimaginable.
 It can serve as a reminder of the truth you already know: the relationship you have with your child matters, your grief is valid, and your child is wholly worthy of your love and grief.